Outputs

 Binary Push

-For more details on using this feature, please refer to the Push Binary Data section of this guide.
+For more details on using this feature, see Push Binary Data section of this guide.